Intent of our English Curriculum

 - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-Writing opportunities are firmly fixed across all curriculum areas, not just in English.
+Children are given opportunities to write at length in a range of curriculum subjects and these opportunities are mapped out throughout the year.
 For example, children may apply their learnt skills in English by writing an explanation text in History.
-Cross curricular writing is planned in an age-appropriate way, with opportunities becoming more frequent and of a longer length across Key Stage Two.
+Cross-curricular writing is planned in an age-appropriate way, with opportunities becoming more frequent and of a longer length across Key Stage Two.

 Teachers are careful to create opportunities for pupils to write in styles that they have previously experienced in English.
 Therefore, this demonstrates a more independent application of learning and therefore, also supports the assessment of writing.

-In each year group, the children’s writing will be assessed with examples across the curriculum, not just in English.
-Teachers will assess pupils’ understanding against the criteria for their year group, using specific curriculum objectives.
+In Years 1-6, the children’s writing is assessed with examples across the curriculum, not just in English.
+Teachers assess pupils’ understanding against the criteria for their year group, using specific National Curriculum objectives.